kevbite/kevbite.github.io/_posts/2018-08-13-build-and-releasing-with-vsts-for-multiple-aws-serverless-stacks.md

 Give the stack a name, we'll call ours `DevTest-MyApp`, we'll also need a place to store the serverless templates, we've already created a S3 bucket of `faedb8aa-86a3-4575-8e0e-c106cbbaee67`.

 The tricky part is the additional lambda tools command line arguments, we need to pass in a `package` of the zip file within our deployment artifacts, `template` for the base template to use when deploying the CloudFormation template and also the template `template-parameters`.
-For our DevTest we'll use the following values
+For our DevTest we will use the following values

 ```bash
 --package "$(System.DefaultWorkingDirectory)/_MyApplication-CI/drop/MyCompany.MyServerlessApp.zip" --template "$(System.DefaultWorkingDirectory)/_MyApplication-CI/drop/serverless.template" --template-parameters "HttpEndpoint=http://requestbin.fullcontact.com/1f7hhs71;BucketName="